alidemirbas/P.FGSP/README.md

 Let me clarify...
 That is a http post request form values from something like javascript datatable for "server side" querying (filtering, grouping, sorting, paging)
 (Btw it's from Telerik Kendo)
-(And im gonna implement for jquery datatable in this century 🤗)
+(And i'm gonna implement for jquery datatable in this century 🤗)